Last updated on 4/18/24 | First published on 4/9/19 | Literature review current through Nov. 2024

 Optimum staffing in a wound care center is not only a matter of number of staff members in a clinic, but it is the result of careful analysis of a set of variables.
 Ultimately, these variables affect the number of hours needed to care for patients and the team’s productivity.
 Also, This topic identifies some of these variables and offers guidance on how to develop a lean, cost-effective and patient-centric staffing strategy.

 An important question that shapes staffing of a wound care program is "What is the overarching mission and goal of your wound care program?".
 Whether it's comprehensive limb salvage or integrating Hyperbaric Oxygen Therapy (HBOT), the scope of offered services will significantly influence staffing requirements.
-In an ideal setting, a fully equipped program would offer a continuum of care including vein treatment, wound care, lymphedema management, compression therapy, orthotic services, podiatry, and vascular surgery.
+In an ideal setting, a fully equipped program would offer a continuum of care including vein treatment, wound care, lymphedema management, compression therapy, orthotic services, podiatry, plastic surgery and vascular surgery.
 The goal is to provide a seamless treatment experience, minimizing the need for patients to seek external services for essential procedures like doppler studies or compression wraps.
 Achieving this requires a well-coordinated, efficiently managed team, ensuring that your clinic operates like a well-oiled machine.
 A multidisciplinary approach is essential for the success of a wound care program.

 For centers that offer HBOT services, please ensure guidance provided in the topic “Hyperbaric Program Staffing Guidelines" are followed first.
 For an editable staffing, productivity and acuity tool, see topic "Staffing, Productivity and Acuity Tool for Wound Care and HBOT Centers".